Ahsan-Ullah1871/threejs-nextjs-practice/README.md

 ## Branches

-This project is organized into branches, with each branch corresponding to a specific chapter from the "Discover Three.js" book.
-You can switch between branches to practice and learn the concepts presented in the book.
-Here are some of the available branches:
+This project is organized into branches, with each branch corresponding to a specific chapter or by specific book or any other type practice (I will write a good name fo that).
+You can switch between branches to practice and learn the concepts

-- `chapter-1` - Introduction to Three.js
-- `chapter-2` - ...
-- `chapter-3` - ...

-Each branch will contain the code and examples related to that chapter.

 ## Running the Project